 Abraham in the Abrahamic Religions “Tales of ancestors are signposts for their descendants.”
 For no figure is this Rabbinic aphorism more true than Abraham, revered by Jews, Christians, and Muslims.
 A critical examination of the evolution of tales about Abraham within these three traditions from biblical times to the present.
 What can we learn from these changing stories about the people who tell them?
 What does it mean to call a religion Abrahamic?
 (Spring 2009)

 Exhibiting Maine’s Jewish Experiences Students in this civic engagement course will curate physical and online museum exhibitions about Jewish life in Maine from the mid-19th century to the present.
 Students will learn about the experiences of Jewish immigrants to Maine, the impact of national and world events on Jewish Mainers, and Maine’s place within American Jewish history.
 They will then design and lead guided tours on these subjects for public school students and community members.
 Through these activities, students will develop communications and teamwork skills while engaging with Mainers and meeting a real need for education about local Jewish experiences.
-(One-time course offering; may not be offered again.)
-See work by students who took this course.
+(Spring 2011) See work by students who took this course.

 Introduction to Talmud The Talmud has been the cornerstone of traditional Jewish higher education for over a millenium.
 How did the Rabbis who created it think?
 How has this work shaped Jewish culture?
 This discussion-based course explores these and other questions through close reading of translated texts related primarily to Yom Kippur, the Day of Atonement.
 (Fall 2009)